hugomflavio/actel/cran-comments.md

 imposed on the options() or par(), to ensure these changes are reverted when the function ends.

+* removed the argument 'path' from explore(), migration() and residency() to remove the need to rely on work directory changes.

 * Removed markup from the package description